 This site is the main source of information about my work, as well as musings on works-in-progress.
 It lists everything published by the Fox Edition, forthcoming performances, and information about my writing and is updated regularly (but the topical content is not archived).
-There are recordings, including the late Bob Gilmore’s documentary on my music, from his remarkable Tentative Affinities project, and links to other material, such as this YouTube clip of Xenia Pestova‘s premiere of my little toy piano piece, Digitalis Purpurea.
+There are recordings, including the late Bob Gilmore’s documentary on my music, from his remarkable Tentative Affinities project, and links to other material, such as this YouTube clip of Irene Kurka’s premiere of ‘Showing and Telling’ from my Too Far.

-Recently Headlong, Heather Roche‘s CD of eight of my clarinet works from 1980 to 2015 – a sort of single-reed biography – was released.
+Headlong, Heather Roche‘s CD of eight of my clarinet works from 1980 to 2015 – a sort of single-reed biography – was released earlier this year.
 I have a box or two of CDs and an email to firstname.lastname@example.org would allow me to offer you a bargain price.
 BBC Music Magazine recommends it:

 In 2016 Routledge published a book about my music, Perspectives on the Music of Christopher Fox – Straight Lines in Broken Times, edited by Rose Dodd with chapters by Monty Adkins, Nikki McGavin, Stephen Chase, Bob Gilmore, Roger Heaton, Bjorn Heile, Claudia Molitor, Philip Thomas, and Rose herself.
 Arnold Whittall’s review of the book in the Summer 2017 issue of Musical Times concluded that ‘Fox’s bold estrangement of the most basic elements of classical connectedness brings experimental cool into productive interchange with that modernist turbulence, and helps to highlight his skill at crossing borders considered insurmountable by more mainstream modernists.’
 It’s now been published as a paperback at a much more affordable price – email me at email@example.com if you would like a copy.

-Not in the book, of course, is anything about my more recent music, of which the Topophony works are the most substantial.
-Ilan Volkov has conducted three performances of the orchestral Topophony, with the BBC Scottish Symphony Orchestra, the WDR Symphony Orchestra, and the Athens State Orchestra, with soloists Rhodri Davies (Glasgow – a clip from the BBC SSO performance is still on the orchestra’s web-pages), Axel Dörner and Paul Lovens (Cologne), and Fred Frith (Athens).
-Last year Ilan premiered the chamber orchestral Topophony with Yoni Silver, Ram Gabay and the Israel Contemporary Players and conducted it again in November with Ensemble Modern, Rhodri and Thomas Lehn.
-Ilan and the WDR Orchestra have also made wonderful recordings, of both the orchestral music alone and a version with John Butcher and Thomas Lehn, and a CD of all three WDR recordings is released on the HatHut label on 23 August 2018.
+Not in the book is anything about my more recent music, of which the Topophony works are the most substantial.
+Ilan Volkov has conducted the orchestral Topophony with the BBC Scottish Symphony Orchestra, the WDR Symphony Orchestra, and the Athens State Orchestra, with soloists Rhodri Davies (Glasgow – a clip from the BBC SSO performance is still on the orchestra’s web-pages), Axel Dörner and Paul Lovens (Cologne), and Fred Frith (Athens).
+In January 2017 Ilan premiered the chamber orchestral Topophony with Yoni Silver, Ram Gabay and the Israel Contemporary Players and conducted it again in November with Ensemble Modern, Rhodri and Thomas Lehn.
+Ilan and the WDR Orchestra have also made wonderful recordings of the orchestral music alone and a version with John Butcher and Thomas Lehn, and all three WDR recordings are on a HatHut CD released on 23 August 2018.